Moderocky/Jupiter/README.md

 1. Synchronization locks for streams (where multithreaded access would normally be dangerous)
 2. Stream controllers that can perform simple conversion tasks
 3. Forking, locking and wrapping streams with automatic resource disposal
+4. Lazy iteration of stream data to avoid messy while-loops
+5. Stream data directly in and out of heap memory

 There are also more advanced utilities for handling complex socket connections.